-First check our flight schedules to see there's a flight and call our Ticket office to check the availability of a seat.
-Tickets can also be purchased at most local travel agencies.
+First, check our flight schedules on the website; www.maiari.com to check the availability of a seat.
+Tickets can also be purchased at most online & travel agencies.

 We sell tickets online through our website here.
 That's the quickest way to buy a ticket and also at your local travel agent or contact one of our MAI offices.

 3. Can I book a flight only and then get a hotel in Myanmar when I arrive?

 Yes - once you have obtained a Tourist Visa you are free to make your own travel and accommodation arrangements on arrival in Myanmar.
 There is a desk at the airport arrivals area that can help you with this, but it might be more convenient to book ahead to obtain a room at the preferred Hotel.

 4. How do your prices compare to other airlines?

 Our prices are typically 15-20% lower than our main competition.
 Please check with a travel agent